osg-htc/docs/docs/common/registration.md

     You may have to add the `Active` attribute it if does not already exist within the resource definition.

-2. If the resource is not an Compute Element or OSG submitter, you may remove the resource completely.
+- If the resource is not a Compute Element or OSG submitter, you may remove the resource completely.
 If there are no more resources in the resource group, you may remove the entire resource group file.